RuihanZhang2015/AlphaTracker/00 Manual/04 Colab.md

 Google Colab is only useful for training and inference purposes.
 If you have a fully-labeled set of data using the Alphatracker annotation tool, continue on...if you have NOT labeled your data, **please complete this step first!**

+Also, if you are trying out Alphatracker and would like to use the sample data, click [here](https://drive.google.com/drive/folders/1Dk6e7sJ-dtT3L26r2Tw2QeiQSkn1DAfs?usp=sharing) to download this data.

 ### Step 1:

 Find your folder/folders of data that contain the training images and the JSON annotated files.